kubernetes-sigs/cluster-api/cluster-api-gcp/CONTRIBUTING.md

 	$ ./generate-yaml.sh
 	```

-If Cloud SDK isn't configure, you will see an error like the one below:
+If Cloud SDK isn't configured, you will see an error like the one below:

 	```bash
 	$ ./generate-yaml.sh